ChrisWiegman/chriswiegman.com/content/posts/2011-09-16-changing-file-upload-size-limits-in-wordpress-multisite.md

 _sudo /etc/init.d/apache2 restart_

-Next, go to your network admin settings and change the&nbsp;_Max upload file size_ box accordingly.
+Next, go to your network admin settings and change the _Max upload file size_ box accordingly.
 Note that while the settings in your php.ini can be larger than your WordPress settings, you cannot set your WordPress settings to a value larger than those in your php.ini.